-Jay Srinivasan is a partner in the Los Angeles office of Gibson, Dunn & Crutcher where he practices in the firm’s Antitrust and Trade Regulation Practice Group with a focus on intellectual property and technology-related issues, and previously served as partner in charge of the Los Angeles office.
+Jay Srinivasan is Co-Partner in Charge of the Los Angeles office of Gibson, Dunn & Crutcher, where he practices in the firm’s Antitrust and Trade Regulation Practice Group with a focus on intellectual property and technology-related issues, and previously served as partner in charge of the Los Angeles office.
 The Daily Journal named him their 2022 “Top Antitrust Lawyers” list, which features California’s top Antitrust lawyers.
-He represents a wide range of clients in the energy, entertainment, medical, and high tech industries.
-In addition to representing clients in litigation, Mr. Srinivasan also has provided antitrust advice in the context of mergers/joint collaborations, government investigations, and proposed business practices.
+He represents a wide range of clients in the energy, entertainment, medical, and high tech industries in litigation, and also provides antitrust advice in the context of mergers/joint collaborations, government investigations, and proposed business practices.
 In addition to his antitrust practice, Mr. Srinivasan specializes in complex business litigation and class action defense.

 Representative antitrust engagements include:

-- Ongoing representation of Intel Corporation in a Section 5 case brought by the Federal Trade Commission challenging wide-ranging conduct.
+- Representation of Intel Corporation in a Section 5 case brought by the Federal Trade Commission challenging wide-ranging conduct.
 Mr. Srinivasan’s focus has been on the technical claims, including allegations about software functionality, industry benchmark design, and industry standard-setting.

 - Representation of Intel Corporation in a Section 2 Sherman Act case brought by a competitor regarding broad-ranging business and engineering practices, resulting in a settlement of all claims.

 - Representation of Cox Communications in a consumer class action alleging a Section 1 Sherman Act conspiracy regarding the bundling of cable channels to subscribers, resulting in a dismissal of all claims on the pleadings.

 - Representation of Sempra Energy in a consumer class action alleging a conspiracy regarding the supply of natural gas in California, resulting in a favorable settlement after three months in trial.